Founder Note ยท Reape0r repo custody ๐Ÿ—ƒ๏ธ

 Then came clean delivery paths for client or public movement, where secrets and private operator material stay out of the shared source lane.

-The owner lane became explicit: tracked, untracked, local-only, and secret-like material belong in the encrypted vault artifact when the purpose is recovery.
+The owner lane became explicit: tracked, untracked, local-only, generated, dependency, and secret-like repo material belong in the encrypted vault artifact when the purpose is recovery.
+Source-custody remains an explicit smaller filtered mode, not the meaning of full.

 Direct Cloudflare-backed streaming